Cars 3: Driven to Win (Xbox One Review)

 It’s not just the race tracks that feature fan favourites, as you can play as recurring characters Lightning McQueen, Tow Mater, Sally and crew, or newcomers like the enigmatic Jackson Storm, though unlocking him takes a while.
 Unfortunately, there doesn’t seem to be any statistical differences between characters, so it’s a matter of preference really, but knowing that there were more to unlock keeps you going.
 That was something else I enjoyed about Driven to Win: through the Hall of Fame, there was always something to work towards.

-The goals on the Hall of Fame start simple, like win your first race in one of the game’s four game modes, or spend a certain amount of time drifting.
+The goals on the Hall of Fame start simple, like win your first race in one of the game’s four game modes, or spend a certain amount of time drifting (and if you’re wondering what is drifting, fear not – click the link and let the pros explain).
 They get more difficult, to include goals like hitting an enemy with a rocket weapon while driving backwards.
 Harder still are the tasks which ask you to complete the game’s Master Level events, which I’ll look at a bit later.

 Cars 3: Driven to Win handles fantastically, which is the all-important core of any racing game.
 The controls are responsive, the mechanics fun to play around with.
 The most important aspect of racing is your Turbo meter, which you fill with fancy driving like drifting, performing air stunts and driving backwards or even on two wheels.
 On top of automatically filling your turbo meter, you’ll find special turbo pads placed around the race courses, each one triggered by a different style of stunt driving.